Causes and Natural Remedies for Under Eye Bags

 Even though aging is the main cause of under eye bags, there are also other factors and ways to manage them.

-Allergies.
-Allergies can cause irritation to the eyes and swelling in the sinuses around your eyes.
-Try some essential oils for allergies or ask your healthcare professional about over-the-counter medication and sinus cleansing products.
+Allergies – Allergies can cause irritation to the eyes and swelling in the sinuses around your eyes.
+Try some aromatherapy essential oils for allergies or ask your healthcare professional about over-the-counter medication and sinus cleansing products.

-Sleep.
-Sleep allows tissues under the eye to settle and refresh so, aim for 7 hours a night.
+Sleep– Sleep allows tissues under the eye to settle and refresh so, aim for 7 hours a night.
 Also, your sleep position plays a role – if you sleep face down, fluid relocates to under your eyes.
 Try sleeping on your back or side with a supportive pillow.
+Incorporating a natural sleep supplement into your regimen could also help reducing signs of aging.

 What you eat plays a role in how your skin looks and ages.
 Eat more fruits and vegetables for antioxidant protection and try to include more collagen, even if it’s a supplement.
 Eating more salmon can help improve blood flow to the skin and staying hydrated will help your skin flourish.